proinsias/quotes/quotes/M/The-Meritocracy-Trap.md

 >progressives champion (including Social Security, Medicare, and
 >subsidized college loans) distribute substantial portions of their
 >benefits not to the poor but rather to the middle class.
+>
+> In all these ways, rich parents spend ever-greater sums on training their children, so that no facet of consumption inequality is increasing more rapidly than expenditure on education.
+>
+> Educational inequality has therefore increased markedly alongside rising income inequality.
+The gap between the test scores of high- and low-income students has grown by between 40 and 50 percent over the past twenty-five years, so that by the eighth grade, students from rich families are four grade levels ahead of those from poor ones.
+The achievement gap between rich and poor students in the United States today exceeds the present-day white/black achievement gap, which is three grade levels, and even exceeds the white/ black gap that racially segregated schools produced at midcentury.